 SMI can only help you to pay the interest on your mortgage.
 It generally cannot be used to pay off the amount you borrowed (the capital).
-Even if you receive SMI it is still very likely that you will have to make some payments towards your mortgage.

 Am I eligible for SMI?

-In order to qualify for SMI, you (or your partner) need to be claiming one of the following benefits:
+To get SMI, you (or your partner) need to be claiming one of the following benefits:

 - Income Support

 - income-related Employment and Support Allowance

 - Pension Credit

 Can I claim help with loans other than my main mortgage?

 You may also be able to get payments towards the interest on loans you took out for:

 - essential repairs or improvements to your home (for example for insulation, repairing dangerous faults or adapting your home if someone in your household is ill or disabled), or